Live Event: Planning Your Perfect Venice Trip

 Skip the Tip

-If you’re American, it might feel weird and awkward, but you’re not obliged to tip at a British pub.
+If you’re American, it might feel weird and awkward, but one of the top English pub rules is you’re not obliged to tip.
 Some publicans and bartenders, in fact, hate it because 1) the British can be a tad squeamish about money and 2) tipping part of your culture, not theirs

 It’s okay to round-up, for example if your beer is £2.90, just give the bartender 3 and say “thank you” and walk away with your pint.
 Other times, you can buy the bartender a drink: after your order is complete, you can say, “And one for yourself?”